-An Army lawyer referred me to your "Law Review" articles about the Uniformed Services Employment and Reemployment Rights Act (USERRA), and I have read some of the articles.
-The articles that I have read dealt with the application of USERRA to persons who serve in the National Guard or Reserve.
+An Army lawyer referred me to your "Law Review" articles about the Uniformed Services Employment and Reemployment Rights Act (USERRA), and I have read several of your articles.
+The articles I read deal with the application of USERRA to service members in the National Guard and Reserve.
 Does USERRA also apply to persons who enlist in the Regular Army or another service?